Why should I buy kiln-dried logs?

 What is the moisture content of your logs?

-All of our logs and kindling are Woodsure "Ready to Burn" certified, meaning they're less than 20% moisture content.
+All of our logs, kindling and smoking woods are guaranteed to be less than 20% moisture content.

 How should I store my logs?